freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 #.
 If they have difficulty scanning the barcode, they can tap on the icon at the top that shows a plus and the symbol of a key and use their phone's keyboard to input the two-factor secret into the ``Secret`` input field, without whitespace.
 #.
 Inside the FreeOTP app, a new entry for this account will appear on the main screen, with a six-digit number that recycles to a new number every thirty seconds.
 The Journalist should enter the six-digit number in the  **Verification code** field at the bottom of the **Enable FreeOTP** form and click **Submit**.

-If *Two-Factor Authentication* was set up successfully, you will be redirected back to the Admin Interface and will see a confirmation that the two-factor code was verified.
+If two-factor authentication was set up successfully, you will be redirected back to the Admin Interface and will see a confirmation that the two-factor code was verified.